composed-validations/composed-validations/README.md

 var validator = new StructValidator({async: true});

 validator.validate('name', 'username', new PresenceValidator());
-validator.validate('username', uniqUserNameValidator); // lets say this validator does an ajax call to verify if the user name is available
+// lets say this validator does an ajax call to verify if the user name is available validator.validate('username', uniqUserNameValidator);

-// when calling the testField you must pass the entire object to value (not just the value of the field), the reason
+// when calling the testField you must pass the entire object to value (not just the
-// for that is because there are some validators that runs a given a field but also needs information from other fields,
+// value of the field), the reason for that is because there are some validators that
+// runs a given a field but also needs information from other fields, a
-// a "password confirmation" validator would be the most common example of that case validator.testField('name', {name: "", username: ""}).done(function() {
+// "password confirmation" validator would be the most common example of that case validator.testField('name', {name: "", username: ""}).done(function() {
   // the field is fine, do your UI stuff
 }, function(err) {